samborkent/plasma-solver/README.md

 # Change log

+12-03-21:
+* Made a collisionProbability function to try to make things work.

 10-03-21:
 * Renamed the current .m file to testPlasmaSolver.m, and created plasmaSolver.m which will only hold my own working code.